fsharp/fsharp.org/webstacks/index.md

  * *Open-source* and *Cross-platform* - F# web development uses open source, cross-platform components such as F#, ASP.NET, WebSharper, FunScript and ServiceStack.

+Use, learn and contribute to F# open source web programming today through the options below.

 #### Building Web Applications:

 F# excels at web application development.
 Some of the options are: